 Coccydynia (tailbone pain)

-Coccydynia or tailbone pain is a relatively unusual cause of chronic pain among women.
+Coccydynia, or tailbone pain, is a relatively unusual cause of chronic pain among women.
 After an impact on this area at the end of your spine, your pain may progressively or suddenly occur.
-The tailbone often is painful when sitting, riding or anything that puts pressure in the area after an injury.
+The tailbone often is painful when sitting, riding, or doing anything that puts pressure on the area after an injury.
 Constipation increases the pain, but after a bowel movement, the pain is lowered.
-Five times is the chance of women developing coccydynia compared to men.
+Five times the chance of women developing coccydynia compared to men.
 The main reasons for the disparity are pregnancy-related injuries and the less-protected position of the tailbone in women given wider hips.

-Spondylolisthesis has an unusual name for a “slipped vertebrae” from a Latin term.
-When one of your lumbar (lower back) vertebras moves over the one below, you have a condition called the degenerative spondylolisthesis.
+Spondylolisthesis has an unusual name for “slipped vertebrae” from a Latin term.
+When one of your lumbar (lower back) vertebras moves over the one below, you have a condition called degenerative spondylolisthesis.